ionic-team/ionic-site/docs/v2/getting-started/tutorial/index.md

 ### Starting a New Ionic 2 App

 Let's create a new app!
 Use the `start` command to initialize a new Ionic app.
 Specify that you want it to be an Ionic 2 app by passing in the `--v2` option.
 We also specify that the `tutorial` template should be used.
+Ionic 2 applications are created as TypeScript by default.

 ```bash
 $ ionic start MyIonic2Project tutorial --v2